 Voluptuous volumes of the Orsola range

-Designed in 1970 by Gastone Rinaldi, the newly re-released Orsola Lounge and Armchair resurfaces the indulgent optimism of the era, while elevating some of the detailing in line with the contemporary standards.
+Designed in 1970 by Gastone Rinaldi, the newly re-released Orsola Lounge and Armchair brings back the indulgent optimism of the era, while elevating some of the detailing in line with contemporary standards.

-The new take on the bold classic maintains its original, luxuriously robust and inviting silhouette with a selection of latest-generation coverings.
-Attentively handcrafted by master upholsterers, the pieces celebrate artisanal traditions of the days gone by, while embracing the evolution of craftsmanship and incorporating the revisited and up-to-date techniques.
+The new take on the bold classic maintains its original, luxuriously robust and inviting silhouette with a selection of new generation coverings.
+Attentively handcrafted by master upholsterers, the pieces celebrate artisanal traditions of days gone by, while embracing the evolution of craftsmanship and incorporating revisited and up-to-date techniques.

 Further accentuating the alluring roundness of form, the reinvented tubular chrome metal base firmly embraces the soft abundance of the polyurethane foam seats, while providing the support and stability that will be welcome in any residential or commercial setting.

 These quintessential forms signed by Tobia Scarpa and Gastone Rinaldi, are complemented by a selection of new pieces which harmoniously echo the essential curvature of line, grounding materiality and patient art of craftsmanship that characterise the Design Classics.

 The Elephant Armchair, by Lebanese designer Karen Chekerdjian, is one of the new additions to the collection.
 An embodiment of tranquil strength, the generous seat is defined by robust proportions and a tranquil sense of calm confidence.
 The voluminous and substantial expression of the armchair is underscored by fine cabinet-making, resulting in a unique language of primal finesse.